 So the heat is on, picture the scene.
 It’s Summer in a hot Europe or any other part of the world.
 The windows are down, the roof vents open and doors flung back.
 Then, a plume of dust fills the air from a gust of wind or a passing car.
 Quickly, it rises from the unsealed road, gravel parking spot or even parched campsite!

 Suddenly the inside of the van resembles a fog filled Victorian London!
-If you weren’t quick enough to close those doors & windows.
-The inside of the van, from bedding to sofa and cab to kitchen become coated.
-In a powder of red, yellow or just plain old grey!
+If you weren’t quick enough to close those doors & windows, the inside of the van from bedding to sofa and cab to kitchen become coated in a powder of red, yellow or just plain old grey!

-Bickering, arguments, differences of opinion and even more annoying, not having the same goal in mind.
-Not to mention, not enjoying the same interests or hobbies on the road and then, wishing you were somewhere else!
+Bickering, arguments, differences of opinion and even more annoying – not having the same goal in mind.
+Not to mention, not enjoying the same interests or hobbies on the road and then wishing you were somewhere else!

 Then there’s the inhibitions!
 There’s not much you can hide in a small space.
 You hear every little noise, ranging from toilet duties and snoring to farting.
-In fact, every bodily function, from getting dressed and undressed to showering and washing.
+In fact, every bodily function from getting dressed and undressed to showering and washing.

 You so have to want to be with that person.
 Know them inside and out, to get the best out of sharing the same dream.

-If you need a little space and it’s been raining cats and dogs for days on end.
-There’s not much way of escape from each other.
+If you need a little space and it’s been raining cats and dogs for days on end, there’s not much way of escape from each other.

 In a nutshell, there’s no quick getaway to friends or family for a couple of hours a day.
 It may be several weeks or many months with just you and your chosen on road partner.
 Unless, you’re a solo vanlifer, when the only person you have to get on with is you!

 Back to the dirty business!
-Something we witnessed in Spain a few years ago, really sunk to new levels of crap things to do, pardon the pun.
-We couldn’t believe our eyes, but our nose felt the after effects for some weeks afterwards!
+Something we witnessed in Spain a few years ago really sunk to new levels of crap things to do – pardon the pun.
+We couldn’t believe our eyes but our nose felt the after effects for some weeks afterwards!

-As we tucked into our egg sandwiches, alongside a lovely sandy beach.
-Surrounded by Motorhomes & vans I may add.
-Out came a guy from a nearby motorhome.
-He was carrying his cassette toilet to the sand dunes, in front of us.
+We happily tucked into our egg sandwiches, alongside a lovely sandy beach.
+Surrounded by Motorhomes & campervans I may add, suddenly out came a guy from a nearby motorhome, he was carrying his cassette toilet to the sand dunes right in front of us.

 No wonder, the locals in many places are so keen to get rid of us all!.
 Not for the squeamish, but thankfully our European friends provide the Motorhome dump for doing the said deed.

 We know what to expect – to see half the contents of the previous person’s waste matter splattered across the toilet drain.
-Or, certainly get a down wind whiff, as they pour the contents hastily down the pipe, and they hope that no one else is getting to look at what’s coming out!
+If not, then certainly you get a down wind whiff, as they pour the contents hastily down the pipe and hope that no one else is looking at what’s coming out!

 I know, you just can’t help but catch a sneaky peek!
 As hard as you try not to look, when you think it’s all over, you suddenly notice you’ve caught sight of the contents of last nights vindaloo…..this is such a dirty business!

 Back in Britain, the loo emptying is a rather more hidden affair.
-Often out of sight behind closed doors, on a caravan site of course, is where you’ll find the rather private toilet emptying facility.
+Often out of sight behind closed doors, on a caravan site is where you’ll find the rather private toilet emptying facility.

 Now there’s one big downside to this enclosed situation.
-Unless you’re any good at holding your breath for several minutes, which we are not.
-Then this can become all a bit overwhelming.
+Unless you’re any good at holding your breath for several minutes – which we are not – then this can become all a bit overwhelming.

 If you’ve ever slept in a tent, you’ll know that sounds in the night are hard to silence!
 Well, sleeping in a van is loads better.
 But, if you’re a light sleeper, those noises in the dead of night, will soon have you twitching the curtains.
 To check what’s going on in the wilderness.

 From road noise to birds, dare I mention the cockerel!
-Then there’s wind, rain, hail, waves, rivers, waterfalls, trains, lorries, aircraft, farm machinery, people, animals, church bells, cattle bells.
-If you’ve toured Austria, you’ll be with me on this one!
+Then there’s wind, rain, hail, waves, rivers, waterfalls, trains, lorries, aircraft, farm machinery, people, animals, church bells and cattle bells.
+If you’ve toured Austria or any Alpine regions, you’ll be with me on this one!

 We’ve always been fortunate to own our vans from new.
-Now you’d think that would make a huge difference, in dealing with things going wrong and yes, you are right!
+Now you’d think that would make a huge difference in dealing with things going wrong and yes – you are right!

-The chances are, they’ll be something big or small that’s not working, as it should.
-And when you’ve set off from the dealer or driven off in your pride and joy self-build.
-It’s an absolute pain to have to sort out problems.
+The chances are, they’ll be something big or small that’s not working as it should and when you’ve set off from the dealer or driven off in your pride and joy self-build, it’s an absolute pain to have to sort out problems.

 When a fault occurs, we always say to people to go back to basics.
 9 times out of 10, it’s something really simple that’s wrong.
 Nothing that needs no more than a bit of thinking out, elimination and common sense.

 Thankfully Nige is handy and knowledgeable.
 If it’s really something that we can’t tackle, it’s a case of grabbing the bull by the horns and making off to a dealer or repairer to get looked at properly.

 Even if it is something we can sort ourselves, sometimes we’ll need parts.
-These may be far in comparison to where we are, so it’s usually easier to just drive there and get the problem sorted.
-Rather than sit it out for weeks waiting.
+These may be far in comparison to where we are, so it’s usually easier to just drive there and get the problem sorted, rather than sit it out for weeks waiting.

 Before you ask, yes we’ve had to call out roadside assistance a few times.
 One time, we’d just arrived at an orchard in rural France.
 When our Fiat suddenly started wallowing out bucket loads of steam.